-Becton Dickenson (BD) originated the maternal and newborn tetanus (MNT) partnership with UNICEF in 1998.
-They have continued to support this lifesaving initiative alongside a number of other important donors.
+Becton, Dickinson and Company (BD) originated the maternal and newborn tetanus (MNT) partnership with UNICEF in 1997, when women and children in 59 countries were still at risk of contracting this centuries-old, cruel disease.
+BD has continued to support this lifesaving initiative alongside a number of other important donors.

-UNICEF actively works to end MNT in 12 countries around the globe, from Pakistan and Afghanistan to Nigeria and Papua New Guinea.
-Support from partners like BD funds the supplemental immunization activities to effectively prevent tetanus.
+UNICEF actively works to end MNT around the globe, focusing on countries where it remains endemic, such as Pakistan and Yemen.
+Support from partners like BD funds immunization activities that protect mothers and their babies.

-Learn more about how UNICEF is helping eliminate MNT globally.
+Learn more about how UNICEF is fighting MNT.